Wild with Style

 It has a large outdoor common area, covered and equipped with kitchenette and a barbecue for common use.

-For the evening and for the cooler days there is a wooden area indoors, and another covered area with sofa and television and books available.
+For the evening and for the cooler days there is a covered area with sofa, television and books available.

 Each Yurt will have a different color, will have its private bathroom, located in the other common area called I Salici.